 Based on the currently anticipated schedule and construction equipment required for the Proposed Action, the Proposed Action would emit a maximum of approximately 4.2 tons/year of VOCs, well below the General Conformity applicability de minimis threshold for VOCs.
-The Proposed Action's largest emission would be of NO_x; the maximum annual emission of this pollutant would be approximately 33.0 tons/year, also well below the federal threshold of 100 tons/year that would be applied were San Diego County a nonattainment area for this pollutant.
-As stated previously, there are no General Conformity thresholds for CO, PM{2.5}, and PM10.
+In addition, the Proposed Action would emit a maximum of approximately 17.5 tons per year of CO, which also falls below the General Conformity applicability de minimis threshold for CO.
+The Proposed Action's largest emission would be of NOx; the maximum annual emission of this pollutant would be approximately 33.0 tons/year, which is also well below the federal threshold of 100 tons/year that would be applied were San Diego County a nonattainment area for this pollutant.

-Pollutant emissions resulting from heavy equipment used during construction are anticipated to exceed levels established by the SDAPCD for VOCs, NO_x, CO, and PM{2.5}.
-Table 17: SDAPCD Criteria Air Pollutant Exceedances During Construction - Proposed Action lists the criteria air pollutants for which applicable thresholds would be exceeded during construction of the Proposed Action, as well as the approximate number of days during which exceedances would occur.
-The maximum emissions rate (lbs/day) during the approximate five-year construction schedule has also been included.
+Pollutant emissions resulting from heavy equipment used during construction are anticipated to exceed levels established by the SDAPCD for VOCs, NOx, CO, and PM2.5.
+Table 17: SDAPCD Criteria Air Pollutant Exceedances During Construction - Proposed Action lists the threshold and maximum emissions rate (lbs/day) during the approximately five-year construction schedule for all criteria air pollutants, as well as the approximate number of days during which exceedances would occur.